frodebjerke/all-of-my-writing/microx/aws-lambda.md

 > An event-driven computing service for the cloud

-Amazon AWS new service Lambda runs your code in response to events.
+Amazon AWS' new service Lambda runs your code in response to events.
 All things operation is really done for you from scaling, availability to logging and monitoring.
-Instead of renting compute power Lambda lets you ship code and it will run it in response to specified events.
-Pricing in lambda is therefore based on how much computing time your functions use and have a really lenient free tier.
+Instead of renting compute power Lambda lets you ship code and run it in response to specified events.
+Pricing in lambda is therefore based on how much computing time your functions use.
+A pretty lenient free tier is also included.

 <!-- -->
 >AWS Lambda is one more abstraction that lowers the necessity of what we have to build and maintain to the absolute minimum.
 By giving us a scalable, event-based infrastructure we can split up tasks that we might not have wanted to split previously because of operational complexity.